 Breaking the phrase down, the “block” relates to a group of transactions which, once validated by computers spread across the world, are ‘chained’ together with other blocks to form the complete blockchain ledger—the blockchain.

 But how are “blocks” validated?
-By bitcoin mining: a process whereby computers race to solve complex computer puzzles as a means to producing the key that will validate the transactions that occur in the block.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+By bitcoin mining: a process whereby computers race to solve complex computer puzzles as a means to producing the key that will validate the transactions that occur in the block.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 What is bitcoin mining?